Home

 Nuclear radiation damages cells

 A common example is sunburn, caused by its ultraviolet light.
 Mutations can result, such as melanoma and other cancers.
-Of course ionising effects from nuclear radiation from radioactive materials can do the same thing.
+Of course ionizing effects from nuclear radiation from radioactive materials can do the same thing.

 Beneficial effects of nuclear radiation